salesforcecli/plugin-devops-center/messages/commonFlags.md

 These commands return a job ID if they time out or you specified the --async flag:

-- sf deploy pipeline
+- sf project deploy pipeline start
-- sf deploy pipeline validate
+- sf project deploy pipeline validate
-- sf deploy pipeline quick
+- sf project deploy pipeline quick

 The job ID is valid for 10 days from when you started the deploy operation.